Home » Marriage Help » How To Stop a Divorce from a Wife

 • Be humble in accepting responsibility for your role in the marital discord and explore your wife’s resentments and anger that factored into her decisions.

-• Apologize if it needs to for your past actions or in actions and ask for an opportunity to depict change.
+• Apologize if it needs to be for your past actions or in actions and ask for an opportunity to depict change.

 • Inform your wife about intended actions to bring about change